 - Strategic Planning

-- Guide Development (content, SEO, social media, paid advertising, data & analytics)
+- Guide Development (content, seo, social media, paid advertising, analytics)

 Subsequent Needs Analysis

-- Website design, development, and blog post migration
+- Website design (focus on screen design), development, and blog post migration

 - Brand redesign

 ECF is composed of several different departments, and each had their own requests for the website as far as the pages they wished to include.
 We developed a sitemap that took these requests into consideration, but kept a focus on what the keyword research told us their audience actually searched for and needed from the website.

 ECF committed to writing their own content before we started wireframing, so we were able to push “real” content directly into the wireframes — this always cuts down on design time, as there are no content surprises further down the road!
 Readability was imperative, so we adopted the “less is more” model — lots of white space, clear hierarchy for headers and text, and no extraneous visual elements in the body content.
 For the more content-dense pages, we used a mixture of anchor links and accordion content to reduce navigation time.

 For functionality, we went with a simple dropdown menu for the top navigation, which switches to a slide-out drawer menu on mobile to ensure information was easy to find, regardless of the type of device a person was using.